 Grappling with these constraints did not change nursing’s professional outlook or the desire to raise its professional standards.
 These aspirations drove initiatives to train teachers to achieve a high level of professionalism in nursing education.
 In addition, it was decided to allow students to devote more time to their studies and mastery of the professional literature.
-At the same time, it was said this must “interface with the spirit of mission of the profession, with promoting social and cultural action so that the students will be engaged in creative endeavors and building of the state.”
-(Central Zionist Archives, n.d.; Central Zionist Archives, 1948).
+At the same time, it was said this must “interface with the spirit of mission of the profession, with promoting social and cultural action so that the students will be engaged in creative endeavors and building of the state” (Central Zionist Archives, n.d.; Central Zionist Archives, 1948).
 But these decisions did not survive in the face of immediate exigencies.
 Furthermore, many licensed practical nurses were absorbed, including caregivers who were considered nurses.
 Most were Holocaust survivors who had practical experience working in the immigrant camps, where the shortage of registered nurses was even greater, sometimes with only one registered nurse working among 40 or 50 licensed practical nurses.
 In addition, students who enrolled in the nursing schools that opened immediately after the war would graduate only in 1952, and the relatively small number of registered nurses in Israel could not meet immediate needs (Sternberg, 1973).

-After 28 years of British rule, there were 1,335 registered nurses in Israel in 1948.
+After 28 years of British rule, in 1948 there were 1,335 registered nurses in Israel.
 Although during the first seven years after statehood 1,438 nurses completed their studies, this did not meet prevailing needs.
-The course for caregivers was extended and transformed into courses for practical nurses.
-Practical nurses performed registered nurses’ tasks.
+The course for caregivers was extended and transformed into courses for practical nurses who performed registered nurses’ tasks.
 In fact, in certain hospitals, practical nurses were given responsibility for wards.
 Mass immigration led to a situation where practical nurses and registered nurses served in identical capacities, with the assistance of unskilled assistants (Israel Ministry of Health, n. d.).

-1948 marked the end of an era in the nursing profession: practices became institutionalized, and operations in the nursing division of the Ministry of Health took shape.
-More than any other period in the history Israeli medicine, it was precisely this chapter—the end of the War of Independence and the beginning of mass immigration–that shaped the face of nursing in Israel.
+The establishment of the state in 1948 marked the end of an era in the nursing profession: practices became institutionalized, and operations in the nursing division of the Ministry of Health took shape.
+More than any other period in the history Israeli medicine, it was precisely this chapter—the end of the War of Independence and the beginning of mass immigration—that shaped the face of nursing in Israel.
 Realities on the ground demanded immediate answers that were very different from the plans or the visions of the healthcare establishment.

-The Second Crisis (1948–1968): The Years of Mass Immigration
+The Second Crisis: The Years of Mass Immigration (1948–1968)

-In the years 1948–1952, the population of Israel doubled, and by 1963, the country had absorbed more than a million new citizens.
+In the years 1948–1952, the population of Israel doubled; by 1963, the country had absorbed more than a million new citizens.
 Health problems became more severe; diseases that had been eradicated returned and spread.
 The newly established Nursing Division dealt primarily with opening new nursing schools and expanding training.
 The 1950s were characterized by two major problems.
-First, as mentioned, enrollment in nursing schools dropped.
+First, as mentioned, even as need increased, enrollment in nursing schools dropped.
 Second, there was an immediate need to recruit more nurses into the Israeli Defense Forces.